thiru/neodba/README.md

 ### Config

-Create a file named **db-spec.edn** to specify how to connect to your database.
+Create a file named **db-spec.edn** that specifies all your database connections.
 This file must be in the current working directory when running neodba.
+The first connection with `:active` being truthy will be used.
 See [db-spec.edn](./db-spec.edn) for a Postgresql example.
 For complete documentation see [this page](https://cljdoc.org/d/com.github.seancorfield/next.jdbc/CURRENT/api/next.jdbc#get-datasource).

 ### Sub-commands